tricot-io/bazel2x/bazel/notes.md

     *   In translating Bazel to CMake, you probably don't want to automatically cross workspace boundaries.
-    *   Even if you actually depend on something from another workspace, it's quite possible that that workspace has a more natural, "native" CMake build.
+    *   Even if you actually depend on something from another workspace, it's quite possible that that workspace has a more natural, "native" (e.g., handwritten) CMake build.
     *   So you'd at least want to *support* mapping external dependencies to a CMake dependency of some other name.
 *   All that said, it's hard to simply ignore external workspaces.
 E.g., they